 1. Customer and Designer: two peas in a pod.

 Do not forget that each stakeholder thinks differently.
 In other words, you have to be aware that customers and designers take things individually.
 The former are inclined to conjure up future design mostly from a layman’s perspective while the latter add professional touch which sometimes contradicts to what your customer wants.

 No need to explain how stressful such a situation is for each party.
 The role of a project manager here is to bridge the gap between both.
-You need to explain your customer that designer struggles for the best outcome: modern approach, usability, high conversion rate, etc. On the other hand, be obstinate to persuade designer that some sacrifices to his/her concept will do no harm to the project and there are often ways to reach consensus thanks to alternative solutions.
+You need to explain to your customer that designer struggles for the best outcome: a modern approach, usability, high conversion rate, etc. On the other hand, be obstinate to persuade designer that some sacrifices to his/her concept will do no harm to the project and there are often ways to reach consensus thanks to alternative solutions.

-Dive deep into creative process
+Dive deep into the creative process

 Moreover, prove both parties have an opportunity to talk to each other because personal involvement makes wonders and conciliates contradictory points of view.
 The more they communicate, the more plausible chances are they will head for the same goal in the same direction.